Reasons why you should move to Spokane, Washington

 Spokane is a city located in the US State of Washington, in the northwestern region of the US.
 Spokane represents the county seat of Spokane County and it is the economic and cultural center of the Spokane Metropolitan Area, the Greater Spokane Area and the Inland Northwest.
 The city is located about 92 miles away from the Canada-US border.
 It’s served by the Spokane International Airport, which is 5 miles west of downtown Spokane.
 Spokane had a population of 208,916 residents, according to the 2010 US Census.
 It’s the second largest city in Washington and the 102 largest city in the United States.

 It’s also the 3rd biggest urban area in the Pacific Northwest area (after Seattle and Portland).
 Did you know that Spokane is actually the birthplace of Father’s day?
-Father’s day is a celebration which honors fathers, paternal bonds, fatherhood and the influence of fathers in today’s society.
+Father’s day is a celebration that honors fathers, paternal bonds, fatherhood, and the influence of fathers in today’s society.
 It’s celebrated in the United States each year on the third Sunday in June.
-Father’s day was first proposed by Sonora Dodd of Spokane in 1909.
-The tradition started from a memorial service which was held for a large group of men who died during a mining accident in 1907 in Washington.
+Father’s Day was first proposed by Sonora Dodd of Spokane in 1909.
+The tradition started from a memorial service that was held for a large group of men who died during a mining accident in 1907 in Washington.

-Here are some reasons why you and your family should relocate to the city of Spokane:
+Here are some moving tips to help you avoid common moving mistakes and reasons why you and your family should relocate to the city of Spokane:

 Reason No. 1: Amazing wildlife

-When it comes to flora and fauna, you should know that the city of Spokane features some very rare and exquisite species which cannot be seen anywhere else in the United States.
+When you are figuring out where should you move, nature may play a significant role in your decision.
+That’s why, when it comes to flora and fauna, you should know that the city of Spokane features some very rare and exquisite species which cannot be seen anywhere else in the United States.
 Such examples of flora include the ponderosa pine and Douglas fir.
-The Canadian Rockies ecoregion supports about 16 amphibians, 41 fish species, 70 mammals and 168 birds.
-There is a high concentration of raptors, bald eagles and kokanee.
+The Canadian Rockies ecoregion supports about 16 amphibians, 41 fish species, 70 mammals, and 168 birds.
+There is a high concentration of raptors, bald eagles, and kokanee.
 The most common fish which is present in the lakes around the area is the Washington-native rainbow trout.
 The rainbow trout is the official fish of the state of Washington.
-Big game which is common in this region of the state includes the black bear, grizzly bear, caribou, Rocky Mountain elk, bighorn sheep and cougars.
+A big game which is common in this region of the state includes the black bear, grizzly bear, caribou, Rocky Mountain elk, bighorn sheep, and cougars.
 Whitetail deer, mule deer and moose can also be found in large numbers.
 There are currently 16 wolf packs in eastern Washington.

 Reason No. 2: Pleasant climate all year round

 The city of Spokane has a humid continental climate.
 This particular type of climate is rare due to its elevation and also its precipitation rates during winter.
 However, the climate of Spokane can also be classified as a warm-summer Mediterranean climate.
 The area of the city typically has an arid and hot climate during the summer.
 The transitional seasons, spring and fall, are quite short.
-August and July are the hottest months of the year, while December is the coldest month of the year.
+August and July are the hottest months of the year, while December is the coldest month of the year, so carefully decide what’s the best time of the year to move here.
 Spokane’s position between the Cascades Range to the west and the Rocky Mountains to the east and north protect the city from the influence of the Pacific Northwest.
 The rain shadow effect of the Cascades brings around 16.5 inches of average annual precipitation in Spokane.
 The majority of the precipitation occurs in December, while summer months represent the driest time of the year.

 Reason No. 3: Excellent education system

-Spokane Public Schools (District 81) was organized back in 1889 and still represents the largest public school system in the city.
-It’s also the second largest system in the State of Washington as of 2014.
-It serves roughly 30,000 students in 6 high schools, 6 middle schools and 34 elementary schools.
+If you are relocating with kids, you will want to learn about the education system of the place long before you start donating unwanted items, packing clothes, and boxing up furniture.
+Luckily, Spokane Public Schools (District 81) was organized back in 1889 and still represents the largest public school system in the city.
+It’s also the second-largest system in the State of Washington as of 2014.
+It serves roughly 30,000 students in 6 high schools, 6 middle schools, and 34 elementary schools.
 Spokane is also home to many higher education institutions, such as the private universities Gonzaga and Whitworth and the public Community Colleges of Spokane System, which are the Spokane Community College and Spokane Falls Community College.
 The Roman Catholic Diocese of Spokane manages 11 parochial elementary and secondary schools currently open in Spokane.
-The city also has a variety of technical institutes.
+All of this shows that if you and your partner are moving in together and planning to raise a family, Spokane can be ideal for you.
+Additionally, the city has a variety of technical institutes.

 Reason No. 4: Lots of exciting places and things to see

 Spokane has many popular tourist attractions which are very frequently visited by people from all around the US and the world.
-If you’re planning on relocating to Spokane, how about some great ideas for enjoying Father’s day with your family in the city where it originated from?
+Be sure to learn more about how does car shipping works, and transport your vehicle across the country.
+You’ll need it to see the following amazing places.
+No matter if you move during the holidays or any other time of the year there will be plenty of things to do.
+Furthermore, if you’re planning on relocating to Spokane, how about some great ideas for enjoying Father’s day with your family in the city where it originated from?

 · John A. Finch Arboretum: If you and your father are interested in exploring the local flora, this is the perfect place to do so.
 The native and cultivated flora is located on wooded acres along the Garden Springs Creek.
 It also includes tours and other fun activities.

-· Cat Tales Zoological Park: If you and you father are more into fauna, this park is the perfect place to explore all of the local species.
-The park has lions, tigers, bears, pumas, jaguars and other wild cats and species.
+· Cat Tales Zoological Park: If you and your father are more into fauna, this park is the perfect place to explore all of the local species.
+The park has lions, tigers, bears, pumas, jaguars, and other wild cats and species.

-· Centennial Trail State Park: This is one of the Washington State Parks.
+· Centennial Trail State Park: This is one of the Washington State Parks, and if you are moving with your dog, this is where you should take them to play fetch.
 It’s managed by the Riverside State Park.

 · Dishman Hills: This area is a protected natural area with 530 acres of diverse terrain for the purposes of hiking and wildlife spotting.